FAQ for Tax Filing

 I am not able to file taxes now.
 Can I get an extension?

 It is possible to file a Form 4868 to request a six-month extension from the IRS.
 You may file for an extension if you owe tax, but you must pay any estimated tax liability by the standard filing deadline or you will incur significant penalties and interest.
-Sprintax software access is available year-round.
+Sprintax Returns software access is available year-round.

 What if I didn’t file taxes last year?

 You must prepare a separate tax filing for each tax year.
 This means you cannot include last year’s income information on the current year’s tax forms.
-Sprintax provides access to 2022, 2021, and 2020 tax forms.
+Sprintax Returns provides access to 2022, 2021, and 2020 tax forms.
 For earlier years, go to the IRS Prior Year Forms and Publications and print a Form 1040-NR for the tax year you need to file.
 Be sure to also get the preparation instructions for that year's Forms 1040NR, because the tax rates and exemption amounts are different for each tax year.

 What happens if I don’t file my taxes?